api-platform/docs/extra/troubleshooting.md

 ## "upstream sent too big header while reading response header from upstream" NGINX 502 Error

-Some of your API calls fail with a 502 error and the logs for the api container shows the following error message `upstream sent too big header while reading response header from upstream`.
+Some of your api calls fail with a 502 error and the logs for the api container shows the following error message `upstream sent too big header while reading response header from upstream`.

 This can be due to the cache invalidation headers that are too big for NGINX.
-When you query the API, API Platform adds the ids of all returned entities and their dependencies in the headers like so : `Cache-Tags: /entity/1,/dependent_entity/1,/entity/2`.
+When you query the API, API Platform adds the IDs of all returned entities and their dependencies in the headers like so : `Cache-Tags: /entity/1,/dependent_entity/1,/entity/2`.
 This can overflow the default header size (4k) when your API gets larger and more complex.

 You can modify the `api/docker/nginx/conf.d/default.conf` file and set values to `fastcgi_buffer_size` and `fastcgi_buffers` that suit your needs, like so: